 Via My Sessions

-Within My Sessions, incoming IM tasks are listed the same way as calls or other modalities.
-When these tasks are distributed via a service, you see them.
+Within My Sessions, incoming IM tasks (either via SMS or WhatsApp) are listed the same way as calls or other modalities.

-💡In the following example we highlight some of the differences towards calls or MS Teams interactions.
-Instead of Interact we use a WhatsApp Integration to highlight the chat interaction directly in the Nimbus UI.
+💡Example: In the following example we highlight some of the differences towards direct MS Teams chat or call interactions.
+We use the WhatsApp Integration to highlight some details in the Nimbus UI.

 Chat invitation